.:: WHO WE ARE ::.

 Some years later

-When Noucky died, after surpassing the grief of loosing her, and as I was finally living on my own, I decided that it was the time to finally have a purebred, bobtail puppy bitch.
+When Noucky died, after surpassing the grief of loosing her, and as I was finally living on my own, I decided that it was the time to finally have a purebred, Bobtail puppy bitch.
 It was not easy though.
-I finally found out that there was only one breeder in Portugal, and managed to get his contact.
-He said that one of his bitches was going to have puppies soon, so I got really excited.
-I waited for good news in the next couple of months until I phoned the breeder again.
-He said that the litter was born, that there was only a female and that he was keeping her.
-It was total disappointment!
-After all those expectations it was hard thinking of waiting a whole year to have a puppy.
-So, I bought a French dog magazine and started to look for bobtail advertisements.
-Luckily, there was a litter available from a breeder near Perpignan, close to the Spanish border.
-I contacted him and soon we were heading towards France to collect my first puppy.
+I finally found myself heading towards France to collect my first puppy.
 She was to become F.Wendy d’al sola de Bonabosc (Ch.
 Amadeus Lover des Korils d’Armor x Up and Down du Moulin du Pont).
-As you can see, we had not much care in choosing our breeder, but we were lucky.
-M. Danoy showed us the photos of the ancestors and their show achievements, the commercial that he had made for Pedigree, and convinced us that we should show our little girl.
+The breeder, M. Danoy, showed us the photos of the ancestors and their show achievements, the commercial that he had made for Pedigree, and convinced us that we should show our little girl.
 When we received the pedigree, we found out a lot of funny names and a lot of Champions too.
 So we decided to enter Wendy in a show.
 Wendy took Best Puppy and I got hooked on shows.

 Me and Fleur - back in 1991 !!!